josephdambrosio/StationCAD-AutoAgent/README.md

 Download the most recent .zip package from the deployments tab to right.

-Extract the ZIP archive to your downloads folder.
+Extract the ZIP archive to a folder of your choosing.

-Using the text editor of your choice, change the following files:

-/js/content.js
-    on line 17 & line 19
-    Change "CADHOSTNAMEHERE" to reflect the hostname or IP address of your instance of WebCAD

-/js/options.js
-    on line 62
-    Change "CADHOSTNAMEHERE" to reflect the hostname or IP address of your instance of WebCAD

-Open Chrome, and go to: chrome://extensions/
+Open Chrome, and go to: "chrome://extensions/"

 Select "load unpacked" from the top left, and naviage to the newly unzipped folder.

-You will be prompted for your WebCAD login credentials.
+You will be prompted for your StationCAD watchdesk login credentials.

 Select Save & Close.

+Watch the magic happen.

 Enjoy!